 Microsoft has given the Surface Earbuds a new price.
 They were $249, and now they are $199.
 The UK price has been clarified as £199.99.

-Codenamed Morrison (apparently after The Doors’ Jim Morrison), the Surface Earbuds will feature omnisonic sound, 24-hour battery life, a charging case (naturally) and touch controls.
+During production, the Earbuds were code-named Morrison (apparently after The Doors’ Jim Morrison), and they’ll feature Microsoft’s omnisonic sound, 24-hour battery life and touch controls.

-The Surface Earbuds were built with productivity in mind, so there’s Cortana, Office 365 integration, Spotify integration and two microphones in each bud to improved call quality.
-With the Office 365 integration, users will be able to dictate words to Office documents and there’s a translation feature, which sounds as if they will translate language on the fly.
+The Surface Earbuds were built with productivity in mind, so there’s support for Cortana, Office 365 integration and inside each earbud are two microphones for better call quality.
+With Office 365 integration, users can dictate words to Office documents and catch up with emails without having to take them out from the pocket (iOS only).
+There’s a translation feature, which sounds as if they are capable of translating languages on the fly.